 5. Being excluded from message threads that includes your mutual friends, being uninvited or removed from online groups that your friends are part of.

-According to a CNA survey, commissioned by Talking Point in 2018, 3 in 4 youngsters have been victims of cyberbullying.
+According to a CNA survey, commissioned by Talking Point in 2018, 3 in 4 youngsters have been victims of cyberbullying in Singapore.
 A more worrying fact about this cyberbullying statistics is that only 3% of those surveyed had informed their parents.
 Most victims think of cyberbullying as an inevitable part of their online presence and do not wish to share this side with their parents, owing to a sense of being shamed or victimized.

 Like other forms of bullying, cyberbullying can cause anger and emotional distress, thereby, deeply affecting the mental well-being of the victim.
 It can have long-lasting effects on a person’s life.
 The following are some of the adverse effects of cyberbullying.